-“If you are over 50, be sure to take advantage of the ‘catch-up contribution’ in your 401(k),” says Michele Clark, a Certified Financial Planner with Clark Hourly Financial Planning and Investment Management in Chesterfield, Missouri.
+“If you are over 50, be sure to take advantage of the ‘catch-up contribution’ in your 401(k),” says Michele Clark, a Certified Financial Planner and senior portfolio manager with St. Louis-based Acropolis Investment Management.

 Be smart with raises and windfalls

 Congratulations on the raise.
 You’ve worked hard to get it, and now it’s time for it to work for you.

 Michele Clark has her own twist on what you should do with a raise.
 “When you get a raise, give half of it to your ‘Now Self’ and half of it to your ‘Future Self,'” she says.